sfc-gh-boconnor/government_hackathon/README.md

 [pages](https://github.com/sfc-gh-boconnor/government_hackathon/tree/main/pages)

 - Upload the files to a new directory called pages.
-To do this, before uploading the files, type /pages where it says *"Specify the path to an existing folder or create a new one"*
+You can ctrl+click to select multiple files.  before pressing upload, type /pages where it says *"Specify the path to an existing folder or create a new one"*

+- press upload

 ![alt text](assets/image-5.png)